Theoretically Grounded Framework for LLM Watermarking: A Distribution-Adaptive Approach: Practical Token-level Optimal Watermarking Design

-\begin{lemma}[(Informal Statement) Token-level optimal watermarking detection errors] Under the detector $\gamma$ in \eqref{Eq: token level detector} and the token-level optimal watermarking scheme, for any token-level false alarm $\eta\!\in\!(0, \min\{ 1, (\alpha/\binom{T}{\lceil T\lambda \rceil})^{\frac{1}{\lceil T\lambda \rceil}}\}]$, the worst-case Type-I error for length-$T$ sequence is upper bounded by $\alpha$.
-If we assume that two tokens with a positional distance greater than $n$ are independent, then with a properly chosen detector threshold, Type-II error decays exponentially in $\frac{T}{n}$. \end{lemma} We show that the token-level optimal watermarking maintains good performance on the entire sequence.
+\begin{lemma}[(Informal Statement) Token-level optimal watermarking detection errors] Under the detector $\gamma_{\mathrm{tk}}$ in \eqref{Eq: token level detector} and its corresponding token-level optimal watermarking scheme with $\eta\!\in\!(0, \min\{ 1, (\alpha/\binom{T}{\lceil T\lambda \rceil})^{\frac{1}{\lceil T\lambda \rceil}}\}]$, for a length-$T$ sequence: (i) the worst-case Type-I error $\sup_{\scaleto{Q_{X_1^T}}{7pt}}\beta_0\leq \alpha$; (ii) if token positions more than $n$ apart are assumed to be independent, with a suitable detector threshold, the Type-II error decays exponentially in $T/n$. \end{lemma} Although the token-level optimal watermarking scheme may not be optimal at the sequence level, we show that it maintains good performance with a proper choice of token-level FPR $\eta$.
 The formal statement is provided in Appendix \ref{App: pf of Lem: token level errors}.

-Furthermore, we observe that even without explicitly introducing robustness to the token-level optimal watermarking scheme, it inherently demonstrates some robustness against token replacement.
-The following results shows that if the watermark sequence $\zeta_1^T$ is shared between the LLM and the detector $\gamma$ (cf.\ \eqref{Eq: token level detector}), the token at position $t$ can be replaced with probability $\Pr(\zeta_t \text{ is redundant})$ without affecting \(\frac{1}{T}\sum_{t=1}^T\mathbbm{1}\{X_t=g(\zeta_t)\}\). \begin{proposition}[Robustness against token replacement] Under the detector $\gamma$ in \ \eqref{Eq: token level detector} and the token-level optimal watermarking scheme, the expected number of tokens that can be randomly replaced in $X_1^T$ without compromising detection performance is:
+Furthermore, we observe that even without explicitly introducing robustness to the token-level optimal watermarking scheme, it inherently leads to some robustness against token replacement.
+The following result shows that if the auxiliary sequence $\zeta_1^T$ is shared between the LLM and the detector $\gamma_{\mathrm{tk}}$ (cf.\ \eqref{Eq: token level detector}), the token at position $t$ can be replaced with probability $\Pr(\zeta_t \text{ is redundant})$ without affecting detector output. \begin{proposition}[Robustness against token replacement] Under the detector $\gamma_{\mathrm{tk}}$ in \ \eqref{Eq: token level detector} and its corresponding token-level optimal watermarking scheme, the expected number of tokens that can be randomly replaced in $X_1^T$ without compromising detection performance is $\sum_{t=1}^T\bbE_{X_1^{t-1}}\big[\sum_{x\in\calV}\big(P^*_{X_t|X_1^{t-1}}(x|X_1^{t-1})-\eta\big)_+ \big]$, with $P^*_{X_t|X_1^{t-1}}$ given in \eqref{Eq: token opt P_X}. \end{proposition}